apify-projects/typed-actor-configs/README.md

 // your type-safe code here
 ```

+**Note:** As long as the **only export** of the file is the inferred type, your build size will not increase and the input_schema.json file will not be generated when running your actor (either locally or on Apify Cloud).

 ## How to run

 Now that we have our input configuration, we can run the file to generate the `input_schema.json` file.